TroyCitizenScience/lead-testing/README.md

 # lead-testing

-This repo is mostly for a web framework for generating a map of lead testing data.
-There might be some instrument software too.

-For now, this readme will host links relevant to building the project's infrastructure.
+This repo contains information related to DIY heavy metal testing in Troy, NY.
+Heavy metal testing of soil and water generally requires expensive equipment and expertise beyond what is available to most who might be at risk for heavy metal poisoning.
+This project aims to prepare a high-quality, low-cost DIY lab procedure that can be made accessible to Troy residents.

+## mapping

+It may be desirable to map any contaminated spots in the community.

-[Here GPS Location](https://f-droid.org/repository/browse/?fdfilter=here+gps+location&fdid=com.borneq.heregpslocation) - an app for logging your GPS coordinates when you take a sample
+* [Here GPS Location](https://f-droid.org/repository/browse/?fdfilter=here+gps+location&fdid=com.borneq.heregpslocation) - an app for logging your GPS coordinates when you take a sample

 [Leaflet](http://leafletjs.com/) mapping library